 - Pickled shallots are a popular condiment in Southeast Asia and the U.K.

-The term spring onion generally refers to immature common onions harvested in the spring or summer while their leaves are tender and green and their bulbs are about one inch in diameter.
-Scallions, however, never develop a bulb and are planted and harvested throughout the year.
+The term “spring onion” generally refers to immature common onions harvested in the spring or summer while their leaves are tender and green and their bulbs are about one inch in diameter.

-- Spring onions can have purple, white, or yellow bulbs and are often found at farmers’ markets in the spring and summer.
+- Spring onions have white bulbs, but they can also have purple or yellow bulbs and are often found at farmers’ markets in the spring and summer.

 - Unlike mature onions, which are usually dried, spring onions should be refrigerated.

-- Although the raw bulbs of spring onions have more bite than scallions, when sliced thickly and sautéed until tender, they become markedly sweet.
+- Although the raw bulbs of spring onions have more bite and a stronger flavor than scallions, when sliced thickly and sautéed until tender, they become markedly sweet.